Scientists Criticize Trump Administration Decision To Roll Back Endangered Species Protections

 The scientific community is not pleased with the decision, according to a new report from The Washington Post.

-Senior scientist at the Center for Biological Diversity, Tierra Curry, explained that the rollbacks are a catastrophe not just for biodiversity, bur for human beings as well.
+Tierra Curry, a senior scientist at the Center for Biological Diversity, explained that the rollbacks are a catastrophe, not just for biodiversity, but for human beings as well.

-“We can’t survive on this planet without the services that wildlife and plants provide for us — pollination, water and soil cleaning, pest control, oxygen,” she said, illustrating her point by explaining that the gutting of the act would harm the freshwater mussel, which filters up to 10 gallons water of day, allowing for efficient water purification for towns and cities across the country.
+“We can’t survive on this planet without the services that wildlife and plants provide for us — pollination, water and soil cleaning, pest control, oxygen,” she said, illustrating her point by explaining that the gutting of the act would harm the freshwater mussel, which filters up to 10 gallons of water of day, allowing for efficient water purification for towns and cities across the country.

-Research scientist with the Union of Concerned Scientists, Jacob Carter, condemned the initiative as well, warning that the new set of rules could forever obliterate some species.
+Jacob Carter, a research scientist with the Union of Concerned Scientists, condemned the initiative as well, warning that the new set of rules could forever obliterate some species.

 “This new rule will result in less protection for America’s threatened wildlife and a higher likelihood of losing species forever as Earth’s sixth mass extinction occurs,” he said.